sajidraza1989/django-rest-api/README.md

 >pip install mysqlclient

 **Creating Project -**

-Note: in djanjo rest framework - one project with multimple app concept
+Note: in django rest framework - work with concept - one project with multimple app support

 Fist we will create project and then app
 >django-admin start-project myFirstRestProject